xpack/web-jekyll/pages/index.md

 project/configuration having its own set of dependencies, thus upgrading the system no longer impacts the project.

+{% include note.html content="Nix also provides reproducible builds,
+why not use it?
+The short answer is... _\"because of Windows\"_." %}

+Although the current focus is on **C/C++**, most of the tools are language agnostic and can be used with other programming languages as well.

 {% include note.html content="Most of the tools are generic and do not mandate the use of a package manager; the binary xPacks are plain archives that can be extracted manually; the source xPacks can be linked to projects as Git submodules, etc; they all can be used in traditional environments too, just that this requires more work." %}

-Although the current focus is on **C/C++**, most of the tools are language agnostic and can be used with other programming languages as well.

 Based on the installed content, there are currently two types of xPacks: **source** and **binary**: